 - A vehicle carrying dangerous goods in packages, if these goods are over certain thresholds for those particular goods.

 The Scottish Qualifications Authority (SQA) will be replacing all UK ADR driver training photo cards issued since 29 October 2012, as part of its administration of the photo card certificates for the Dangerous Goods Driver Training on behalf of the Department for Transport (DfT) in Great Britain and Northern Ireland.

 Petroleum Driver Passport

 UK Downstream Oil Distribution Forum has now announced that SQA has been appointed as scheme manager for the new Petroleum Driver Passport.

 The Dangerous Goods Driver Training (DGDT) contract has been administered by SQA since October 2006.
-Currently the certification of the scheme is performed by the DVLA for Great Britain and DVA for Northern Ireland.
 Changes to ADR 2011 saw the current model paper certificate superseded by a plastic card that will include a recent photograph of the candidate with effect from 1 January 2013.

 Please be advised that from Monday 29th October 2012 SQA will be issuing the new DGDT photo card certification for both Great Britain and Northern Ireland when a course has been sat after 22nd October 2012 or a replacement certificate is requested.

 Candidates will be assigned a unique candidate number which will hold all candidate information and certificate entitlement details.